Please note that patients under the age of 18 are required to be accompanied by a parent or legal guardian.

 A. No. CVOS prides itself on the consultative approach our surgeons take to ensure patients are fully aware of their surgical and non-surgical treatment options.
 This includes taking the time to walk patients through what to expect from these options given their individual medical backgrounds and any conditions that may affect a treatment outcome.
 Patients also have an abundance of opportunities to ask their surgeon any questions they may have regarding the various treatment options provided.
 This consultation has been found by patients to be a highly valuable and information experience and is a service in itself that patients benefit from.

-Q. Will I be put to sleep?
+Q. Will I be put to sleep for my wisdom teeth surgery?

 Q. What drugs do you use for sedating patients?

-A. All CVOS surgeons are fully qualified and licenced to administer a variety of sedation drugs.
+A. All CVOS surgeons are fully qualified and licensed to administer a variety of sedation drugs.
 The specific drugs used depend on a patient’s age, medical history, and the individual surgeon’s preference.
 Common drugs used include Versed and Fentanyl (delivered via IV), Propofol, and Ketamine.
 Dexamethasone is also used to reduce swelling.

 Q. Will there be an anesthetist or anesthesiologist?